 Part-time off-campus.
-The Financial Aid Services office acts as a referral source to the community surrounding ASU West.
+The Financial Aid Services office acts as a referral source to the community surrounding the West campus.
 The university receives requests for assistance from many local agencies and corporations to help them recruit and hire students on a part-time basis.

-For more information about student employment or to view jobs currently available, visit www.west.asu.edu/financialaid/stdemply.htm.
+For more information about student employment or to view jobs currently available, visit www.asu.edu/fa/studemp.